by Bill Schneider (bschneid@arsdigita.com)

 understanding of Java's type system.
 For example, objects retrieved from

-generic containers are usually just As a result of JSP's shortcomings, there are several JSP-like presentation
+As a result of JSP's shortcomings, there are several JSP-like presentation

 systems, like the open-source Velocity (http://jakarta.apache.org/velocity)